-The conclusion was that the words you use not only help you make better short-term decisions, but they also help you stick to your long-term goals.
+They concluded that the words you use not only help you make better short-term decisions, but they also help you stick to your long-term goals.

-When I first read this it seemed crazy.
+When I first read this, it seemed crazy.
 How in the world can changing one word make a serious impact on anybody’s actions?

 But the more I thought about it and read what James had to say, the more it made sense.

 The word can’t is limiting.
 We use that word when there’s something we want to do, but there’s an external reason or force that keeps us from doing it.